B3n00n/Snorlax/README.md

 Desktop GUI server that talks to Snorlax.
 Manage multiple Quest devices from one interface.
 Built with Python and Dear PyGui.

 ### 🔧 [SnorlaxSetup](./setup/)
 Windows tool that automates the painful setup process.
-Handles the ADB commands, device owner setup, and all that jazz.
+Handles the ADB commands, device owner setup, and all that crap.
 One click and you're done.

 ## Quick Start